 Electrical power must be provided to power the conveyor system used to backfill the pit.
 Although the conveyor system will generate up to 75% of total power requirements, some power will be necessary for start up and continuous operations.
 Electrical power will be extended from the crusher/conveyor system used to transport materials from the pit to the cement and aggregate plants.
 This will require an extension of electrical lines for approximately 5,800 feet to the backfill conveyor system.
 It is assumed that the power poles can be spaced at 300' intervals.
 Over the 5,800' distance, 20 power poles will be necessary.
-The cost for extending power is estimated using Means Site Work and Landscape Cost Data, 2012 and increased by CPI to account for inflation.
+The cost for extending power is estimated using Means Site Work and Landscape Cost Data.
 Power line extension is estimated on a per pole basis and includes all poles and wiring.